-Kelly is a specialist in applying systems thinking to organizational, team and individual leadership development.
-She has merged a solution focused approach with learning and development, culture change, coaching and facilitation to engage organizations to meet the wide range of situations that they face.
+Kelly specializes in applying systems thinking to organizational, team, and individual leadership development.
+She’s merged a solution-focused approach with learning and development, culture change, coaching, and facilitation to engage organizations to meet the wide range of situations they face.

-Prior to joining CCL, Kelly led the set up and operation of the consulting and training departments of two start-up boutique consulting firms in Barcelona, Spain.
-She has been on the faculty at EADA business school in Barcelona, Spain for 10 years, and has designed and delivered leadership and organizational development programs across Europe and the United States.
+Prior to joining CCL, Kelly led the set up and operation of the consulting and training departments of 2 start-up boutique consulting firms in Barcelona, Spain.
+She has been on the faculty at EADA Business School in Barcelona for 10 years, and has designed and delivered leadership and organizational development programs across Europe and the United States.
 She has worked within the tech/high tech/biotech, finance, manufacturing, consumer products, healthcare, energy, and alternative energy sectors.

 Kelly is a Senior Faculty member at CCL’s San Diego campus.
-She has been lead faculty on the design of custom micro-learning journeys as well as designing and launching CCL’s Leadership Journey for Women in Engineering in partnership with IEEE.
+She’s been lead faculty on the design of custom micro-learning journeys as well as designing and launching CCL’s Advancing Technical Women program.
 She continues to lead the design and delivery of custom leadership development solutions for CCL’s global corporate clients as well as facilitate open enrollment programs such as Leading for Organizational Impact.

-Kelly has a Bachelor of Science in Mechanical Engineering from the University of California and a Master’s degree in Organizational and Executive Development from EADA business school in Spain.
+Kelly has a Bachelor of Science in Mechanical Engineering from the University of California and a Master’s degree in Organizational and Executive Development from EADA Business School in Spain.
 She has been certified as a team and executive coach.
-An avid on-the-job global learner, she has learned and worked her way around the world.
-Her working languages are English, Spanish, French and Catalan.
+An avid on-the-job global learner, she’s learned and worked her way around the world.
+Her working languages are English, Spanish, French, and Catalan.

 She is a currently on the board of the Solana Beach Schools Foundation.
-In addition to currently supporting local needs to raise funds for STEM education in public schools, she was previously a founding board member of Museu dels Infants de Catalunya, a non-profit organization with the mission to promote the creating of a Children’s Museum in Catalunya.
+In addition to supporting local needs to raise funds for STEM education in public schools, she was previously a founding board member of Museu dels Infants de Catalunya, a non-profit organization with the mission to promote the creation of a children’s museum in Catalunya.